christian-posta/christian-posta.github.io/_posts/2017-10-12-low-risk-monolith-to-microservice-evolution-part-ii.md

 ![](/images/decomp2/tm-monolith-ui-v2.png)

 We see we've now been redirected to the dark launch of our services.
 From here we can begin a release to our customer base by doing a canary release (maybe we do 1% of live traffic to our new deployment) and slowly increasing the traffic load (5%, 10%, 50%, etc) if we see there are no adverse effects.
+Here's an example of an Istio route rule that canaries the v2 traffic at 1%:

+{% highlight yaml %}

+apiVersion: config.istio.io/v1alpha2
+kind: RouteRule
+metadata:
+  name: tm-ui-v2-1pct-canary
+spec:
+  destination:
+    name: tm-ui
+  precedence: 20
+  route:
+  - labels:
+      version: v1
+    weight: 99
+  - labels:
+      version: v2
+    weight: 1

+{% endhighlight %}

 Being able to "see" or "observe" the effects of this release is crucial and we'll talk a bit more about that later on.
 Also note, this canary release approach is currently being done at the edge of our architecture, but inter-service communication/interaction can be controlled with istio for canaries as well.
 In the next few steps, we'll start to see that.

 ![](/images/decomp2/backend-v1-canary.png)